nicross/sea/docs/ROADMAP.md

   </ul>
 </details>

-### Quality of Life
-- Cave entrance cues (breadcrumbs spawned when reverb change detected)

 ### Simulation
-- Add depth-based probabilities and ranges to treasures (e.g. human junk versus dinosaur bones)
-- Light levels influenced by cloud cover
+- Life
+  - Dolphins that can be befriended
+  - Fish that can be chased
+  - Gulls that fly overhead
+  - Whales that sing
-- Moon phases
+- Moon phases that affect the darkness of night
 - Surface weather patterns
   - Clouds
   - Weather patterns (rain, storm)
+  - Light levels affected by clouds

 ### Treasure
-- Rework gallery interfaces
 - Consider whether treasures should be broken into raw materials that have uses beyond score
+- Depth-based probabilities and ranges to treasures (e.g. human junk versus dinosaur bones)
+- Better loot tables farther away from and at end of caves

 ### User interface
 - Improve screen transitions
-- Improve treasure gallery
+- Improve treasure gallery / crafting and materials screens

 ### World generation
 - Biomes
   - Scanned points can be different props determined by noise fields
-  - Represented graphically with a range of saturation levels (i.e. albedo)
-  - Different musical colors, patterns (aleotoric, step melody), or behaviors entirely
-  - Polyrhythm biome
-    - Each prop can be of three rhythmic layers selected by a 3d noise field
-    - Each prop subscirbes to a timer which emits a regular pulse
-    - Each prop has a percussive sound that fires a number of times each pulse
-    - Props are grouped into one of three pulse rates
-      - 1 or 2 times per pulse (determined by a 3d noise field)
-      - 3 times per pulse
-      - 5 or 7 times per pulse (determined by a 3d noise field)
-    - Notes selected from noise fields representing melodic ostinatos
-- Cavern generation
-  - Perlin worms carve tunnels out from the terrain
-    - Octree stores points with data like radius
-    - Points are generated at 1/Nm intervals
-    - Start at floor and travel for random distance
-  - Collision detection: is within Nm cube of closest point
+  - Props have different textures, durations, and behaviors
-  - Guaranteed treasures
+  - Specifics TBD

 ### Miscellaneous
 - Photograph mode, or pseudo-bookmarks

-### Chores
+### Technical debt
 - Refactor app state management (e.g. how audio fades, scenes load) for clarity
 - Refactor controls handling to be more reusable across screens
-- Refactor fast travel as content system rather than an app save/load
+- Refactor fast travel as content system rather than an app save/load to reduce state resets
-- Refactor app settings to be more maintainable
+- Refactor app settings to be more maintainable, e.g. separate files for each setting
 - Create app achievements/unlocks system to better track some hidden UI elements